top of page

 The three main texts attributed to Jews during the eight-century lacuna include the Collatio legum Mosaicarum et Romanarum, a fourth-century comparison of Jewish and Roman law; the Epistola Anne ad Senecam, a treatise against idolatry written in a similar period; and the Liber Antiquitatum Biblicarum, a Hebrew knock-off of Philo’s texts that was probably written in Josephus’ lifetime.
 None provide significant details about Jewish life in late antiquity.
 Meanwhile, rabbinic texts (Yerushalmi, Bavli etc.) display little interest in the historical genre and are full of inconsistencies and anachronisms.

 The western picture is thrown into stark relief by the fact that it was during late antiquity that Judaism morphed into a religion of the book.
 The Hadrianic dispossession of Jews from Jerusalem forged an opportunity to overhaul Judaism, and Rabbinic literature responded by outlining a Torah-oriented Jewishness with a textual rather than a concrete Jerusalem.
+In the wake of the Constitutio Antonininia (212), which granted citizenship to all free males in the empire, Jews had access to the Roman courts for the first time.
+This presented a challenge to the elders, however, who worried about the perils of legal and cultural assimilation.
+And so, just as Roman law was beaten into some sort of order by the likes of Gaius, the Tyrian Ulpian, and Papinian––mostly in Berytus (Beirut), the leading centre of jurisprudence––the Jews appear to have produced their own legal corpus nearby.
+This was largely successful in shepherding Jews away from Roman courts, at least in religious matters.

 The stain of deicide Christian texts on Jews are reducible to an adversus Iudaeos literature which was meant to mount a defence of the right of Christians to use the Old Testament despite not keeping the Law.
 However, these tended to dive a little too enthusiastically into the slipstream of negative themes, viewing Jews less as a people than a theological pestilence that spread pride, blindness, perfidy, stubbornness and deicide.
 Even if Jews amounted to ideal neighbours, vices––real or imagined––had to be emphasised to highlight the consequences of abandoning God and therefore abandonment by providence.